 Sigma portfolio inventory aims to improve order conversion, throughput and monetisation

-Sigma Systems, the global in catalog-driven software, launched Sigma portfolio inventory, as part of Sigma’s Create-Sell-Deliver portfolio.
+Sigma Systems, the global provider of catalogue-driven software, has launched Sigma portfolio inventory, as part of its Create-Sell-Deliver portfolio.

 Critical to achieving high order conversion, throughput and monetisation rates in an automated fashion, service providers need immediate and comprehensive access to a customer’s existing portfolio inventory – the products they’ve ordered, the services that were activated for those products, and the resources that were provisioned for those services.

 These various layers of portfolio inventory – customer product inventory, installed service inventory, and allocated resource inventory – are what inform the critical path order-to-activation-to-cash processing in every service provider.

 For most service providers, however, much of this information is dispersed throughout their infrastructure in a fragmented and isolated fashion.
 This disarray of crucial data is, for example, a major cause of high levels of order fallout, leading to costly manual intervention and a degraded experience for both B2C and B2B customers.

 Sigma portfolio inventory addresses these challenges head-on by centralising the product-service-resource portfolio inventory data into a single master and then making that data widely available for access and management by any external system via a microservices-based API layer.

 It incorporates the same catalog-driven architecture that powers the Sigma products and adheres to the TM Forum Open API standards.
 By providing a single, unified data management platform, Sigma Portfolio Inventory complements pre-existing BSS and OSS applications, enabling service providers to manage a comprehensive view of what products and services their customers have based on orders fulfilled.